 Treatment of allergic rhinitis may help prevent or treat headaches in people that seem to have allergy-based triggers to their migraines.
 Unfortunately, there have been few studies performed that can prove or disprove this.

 Our allergy and asthma clinic has the only MiniCAT™ low-radiation in-office CT scanner in NYC.
 This scanner is very helpful in diagnosing sinus problems – like nasal polyps, sinus infections, concha bullosa, and swollen turbinates – that can cause migraine-like symptoms.
 Treatment of these underlying sinus problems will often resolve the headaches.

 The precise relationship between migraines and allergies is still unknown.
 Nevertheless, people who suffer from migraines should consider the possibility of a relationship between the two.
 After all, it could bring you one step closer to comfort and relief from severe headaches and their symptoms.

-If you believe allergies or sinus problems may be causing your migraines, our allergists and specialists @ the NY Allergy & Sinus Centers would like to help.
+If you believe allergies or sinus problems may be causing your migraines, our allergists and specialists at NY Allergy & Sinus Centers would like to help.
 Our doctors can also help you find relief for your respiratory and food allergies, nasal and sinus problems, ENT (ear, nose, and throat) symptoms, skin conditions, & asthma.
 We see pediatric and adult patients from all around NYC, including the Bronx, Manhattan, Brooklyn, Staten Island, and Queens.
 We have access to the latest treatments and testing, and we have convenient clinics throughout the NYC metropolitan area: Murray Hill, Midtown, Upper West Side, Chelsea, and Queens.
-Call NY Allergy and Sinus Centers at 212-686-6321 for an appointment.
+Call NY Allergy & Sinus Centers at 212-686-6321 for an appointment.